dimilowe/VCMStore/replit.md

 # VCM Suite

 ## Overview
 VCM Suite is a creator-focused online campus built with Next.js 14, TypeScript, Tailwind CSS, and PostgreSQL.
-The platform captures attention through free utility tools and content, then converts visitors into users of paid apps and the broader ecosystem.
+The platform's primary goal is to **capture massive SEO traffic through free tools and content**, then **convert that traffic into joining VCM OS** (the creator ecosystem at vcmos.io).
 Users can browse all content without authentication, only needing to create an account when claiming free products or purchasing paid items.

+### Primary Conversion Goal
+- Drive SEO traffic via free tools (GIF compressor, logo generator, keyword finder, etc.)
+- Convert visitors to VCM OS ecosystem at **vcmos.io**
+- Homepage features prominent "Open VCM OS" CTA button linking to vcmos.io

 ## Architecture